-Two prior work in this class uses clustering algorithms (K-mean~\cite{kmean} and single-linkage~\cite{singlelinkage}) to separate benign and malicious traffic flows into different clusters. \xun{Just out of curiosity, in this case they don't have a training on benign traffic right?
-2019-12-01} \hang{No. I don't think they need to 2019-12-3} Although their detection results are intuitively interpretable (a flow is flagged as malicious since its features are qualitatively close to features of other flows in the ``malicious cluster''), they rely on manual inspection to determine which clusters are malicious.
+K-means~\cite{kmean} and single-linkage~\cite{singlelinkage} have previously been used as clustering algorithms to separate benign and malicious traffic flows into different clusters.
+Although their detection results are intuitively interpretable (a flow is flagged as malicious since its features are qualitatively close to features of other flows in the ``malicious cluster''), they rely on manual inspection to determine which clusters are malicious.
 They also evaluate their methods with limited datasets (lab data~\cite{kmean} and KDD datasets~\cite{singlelinkage}).
 In comparison, we do not rely on manual inspection for our detection, and we test our methods on real-world traffic from a large cloud platform.